Andrey Sheptytsky: Interwar period

 Sheptytsky again visited the United States in 1920.
 In 1921 he was appointed apostolic visitor by the Pope, representing Vatican before the Red Cross and other humanitarian organizations tasked with aiding orphans and other victims of the recent war.
 In the United States the metropolitan had an audience with president Warren G. Harding and met with Ukrainian diplomats, voicing his opposition to the annexation of Eastern Galicia to Poland.
 As a result, Polish authorities started collecting compromising information against Sheptytskyi and the Polish press declared him a traitor, despite the fact that the metropolitan's own brother Stanisław was serving as the country's defence minister during that time.
 Fearing Sheptytskyi's influence in Galicia, Polish authorities offered the Vatican to appoint him to a position in Rome or in North America.
 Nevertheless, Sheptytskyi took a decision to return, an in August 1923 crossed the Polish border.
-Immediately thereafter he was arrested and spent six weeks isolated in Poznan.
+Immediately thereafter he was arrested and spent six weeks isolated in Poznań.
 Finally, after a meeting with Polish president Stanisław Wojciechowski, the metropolitan was allowed to proceed to Lviv, where he arrived in early October.

 Between 1923 and 1935 Sheptytskyi sponsored an art school in Lviv, which was established by painter Oleksa Novakivskyi and employed notable Ukrainian artists including Osyp Kurylas, Stepan Baley, Ivan Rakovskyi, Yevhen Nahirnyi, Volodymyr Peshchanskyi, Volodymyr Zalozetskyi and Ilarion Svientsitskyi.
 Twice a month, the metropolitan himself gave lectures at the establishment.